POD-io/Oblivion-ArchipelagoWorld/README.md

 ## Overview

-This APWorld allows Oblivion Remastered to participate in Archipelago multiworld randomizers.
-Much content is now gated behind progression items that must be received from the multiworld.
-Your goals range from completing Daedric shrines, conquering the Arena, or closing Oblivion Gates, and can be configured to a length that suits your desired experience.
+This APWorld integrates Oblivion Remastered into the Archipelago multiworld system.
+Much of the game's content is now gated behind progression items that must be received from the multiworld.
+Your goals range from completing the main questline, fulfilling Daedric shrine quests, conquering the Arena, closing Oblivion Gates, or becoming a master dungeoneer.
+The goal can be configured to a length that suits your desired experience.

 ## How it Works